creativetimofficial/soft-ui-dashboard-laravel-livewire/README.md

 ## Detailed documentation and example pages
 We also included detailed documentation for every component and feature so you can follow along.
 The pre-built example pages give you a quick glimpse of what Soft UI Dashboard Laravel Livewire has to offer so you can get started in no time.

+If you want to get more features, go PRO with [Soft UI Dashboard PRO Laravel Livewire](https://www.creative-tim.com/product/soft-ui-dashboard-pro-laravel-livewire).

 ## Table of Contents